 - Employment details and income verification

-- Bank statements and any past loan records
+- Bank statements and past loan records

 2. Application